 - Profanity - Tantrum-like acts

-- Any player, coach or spectator ejected from a game will also be suspended for a minimum of 1 game depending on the severity of the infraction.
-Further sanctions may be warranted depending upon the behavior.
-A second game disqualification will result in suspension from the remainder of the team's regular season and playoff games.
+- Any player, coach or spectator ejected from a game will also be suspended for their team's next game on the schedule at the time of the ejection, including a tournament or playoff game.
+Depending on the severity of the infraction/behavior, supplemental discipline may be given by the MBL.
+A second game ejection in the same season will result in suspension for the remainder of the team's regular season and playoff games.

-- Anyone ejected for the season is entitled to an appeal.
+- Anyone suspended for the season is entitled to an appeal.
 They should submit their appeal in writing to the MBL Board of Directors.
-A hearing will be scheduled to include the party involved, their coach, the umpire, the travel director, and the MBL Board of Directors.
+A hearing will be scheduled with the MBL Board of Directors.

 - B. No judgment call may be protested.
-Only rule interpretations are allowed.
+Questions regarding rule interpretation are allowed after requesting time from the umpire.
 Protested games will be completed only when the outcome has significant bearing on the final standings.

 - C. While the MBL hopes to eliminate all "no-shows", we must also have a policy in the event that you do have a "no-show."
 If an umpire is not at the field at game time, both managers must agree to one of the following options: